sylv/venera/README.md

 # venera

+A config loader for services that does the Right Thing™️ by default.

+For libraries, consider something like [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
+This is mostly for my own use because I can't find a single library that does what I want, but it's free for anyone to use, as long as you're fine with subpar documentation.

 - [venera](#venera)
   - [sources](#sources)
   - [usage](#usage)
   - [custom loaders](#custom-loaders)
   - [todo](#todo)

-Another config loader, intended for loading configuration files for services.
-For libraries, consider something like [cosmiconfig](https://github.com/davidtheclark/cosmiconfig).
-This is mostly for my own use because I can't find a single library that does what I want, but it's free for anyone to use, as long as you're fine with subpar documentation.

 ## sources

+> [!NOTE]
 > If multiple sources are found, they will be merged with loaders last in `options.loaders` taking priority.

 - `--arg="values"` from process.argv